-The day to day work of the Council is carried out by the Clerks to the Council, Mrs Claire Boyne (Town Clerk) and Mr Charlie Middleton (Deputy Town Clerk).
+The day to day work of the Council is carried out by the Clerks to the Council, Claire Boyne (Town Clerk) and Charlie Middleton (Deputy Town Clerk).
 Candice Turner is the Administration Assistant.
-You can visit them at the Town Hall between 9.00am and 1.00pm, but telephone calls will be answered up till close of business at 4.00pm.
+You can visit them at the Town Hall between 9.00am and 1.00pm, but telephone calls will be answered up until close of business at 4.00pm.
 Problems can be discussed and planning applications considered, some archive material can be found at the Town Hall, but most of the archives are lodged with the Records Office in Lowestoft.
 Due to the Covid-19 pandemic the Town Hall is not currently open to the public.

 Meeting Dates »

-The Planning Committee meets once a month, usually on the first Wednesday of each month.
+The Planning Committee usually meets twice a month.
 The Finance and General Purposes, Assets and Environment and Personnel Committees meet as and when required.
 Working Parties are set up from time to time to deal with specific projects.

 Minutes & Agendas »

 Beccles Town Council actively seeks to support every organisation in Beccles by attending meetings as a representative or functions through invitation.
-The Town Council also works alongside Waveney District Council to achieve the best for Beccles.
+The Town Council also works alongside East Suffolk Council to achieve the best for Beccles.
 Beccles Town Council is the sole Trustee of the Beccles Fenland Charity Trust whose main purpose is to manage the lands granted to the town in the Royal Charter dated 1584 which include Beccles Common, marshes and allotments.